 In an effort to encourage sustainable practices, the SU encourages participants to re-use posters if you already have a copy printed.
 The SU offers a limited number of Poster Grants to participants at URS who do not already have a printed poster.
 Successful applicants will be notified of their eligibility for the Poster Grant in October and must attend the Poster Workshop on November 1 to remain eligible.

 Poster Grants may only be redeemed at Bound & Copied and must be claimed before November 21.
 All posters printed using a Poster Grant must be a maximum of 4′ x 3′.
 Participants may decline a Poster Grant if they choose to have their poster printed elsewhere (see below) or if they receive funding from a different source.

 Your research will be on display all day on November 27.
 Each participant must be present for judging during a 2-hour time period between 11:00 am and 2:00 pm.
 Judging times and specific information for oral presentations and tables will be sent via email in November.
 Upon arrival, all participants must register with the volunteers inside MacEwan Hall.

 We suggest that participants make time to be present throughout the day to answer questions and interact with students and faculty at URS.
-A keynote address will launch the symposium at 10:00 am with 5-minute oral thesis presentations to follow.
-An expert panel discussion will take place at 2:00 pm.
+A keynote address will launch the symposium at 9:30 am with 5-minute oral thesis presentations to follow starting at 10:00 am.
+An expert panel discussion will take place at 2:30 pm.
 Please consider attending!